andrewmartinn/ping-coming-soon-page-frontendmentor/README.md

 ## About this project

-The goal of this project is to create a coming soon landing page design according to the specifications provided by Frontend Mentor.
+The goal of this project is to create a coming soon landing page design according to the specifications provided by Frontend Mentor and utilize Javascript to perform a simple email validation and display error states.

 ## Built Using